 So, really, I jinxed myself right there.
-If this was a movie, the ominous music would signal I had sealed our fate
+If this was a movie, the ominous music would signal I had sealed our fate.

 Dun, dun, dun…

 Drive time to USC is a little over 7 hours from the old homestead, totally doable.
 However, the orientation schedule indicated a 5 pm end time.
-After a day trekking around campus, I was pretty sure I didn’t want to be in the car until midnight or later, even with really great snacks.
+After a day of trekking around campus, I was pretty sure I didn’t want to be in the car until midnight or later, even with really great snacks.

 I was torn between a flight and an extra night in a hotel.
-Then, Expedia sent me a stalker email with a great round trip fare to Charleston.
+Then, Expedia sent me a stalker email with a great round-trip fare to Charleston.
 We could fly in Tuesday morning, rent a car, take our time getting to campus less than 90 minutes away and take an 8 pm flight home Thursday.

 Boom, booked it.

-Even though our flight would get us home a mere hour before driving would, Mac and I both agreed we would rather sit around an airport for a flight than sit in a car until 10 or 10:30 at night.
-Besides, the Charleston airport afforded me the possibility of spying one of the stars of BRAVO’s “Southern Charm.”
+Even though our flight would get us home a mere hour before driving, Mac and I agreed we would rather sit around an airport for a flight than sit in a car until 10:00 or 10:30 pm.
+Besides, the Charleston airport allowed me to spy on one of the stars of BRAVO’s Southern Charm.
 Totally worth the price of a ticket.

 My stomach did a little drop when the departures board at the airport showed every flight to the northeast was delayed except ours.
-The weather in DC had closed Reagan airport earlier but it was open again and we were slated to be the first ones out.
+The weather in DC had closed Reagan Airport earlier, but it was open again, and we were slated to be the first ones out.

 We weren’t special; we were stranded just like 500 other passengers.